anavinahar/architecture-center/docs/microservices/logging-monitoring.md

         - Ingestion sampling reduces storage but not telemetry traffic
     - There is also a daily cap - this is only meant as a final protection against too much data

+    Application Insights will automatically go into adaptive sampling mode when ingest throughput is exceeded (this will cap at 32k ops/sec for the largest plan).
+This will result in accurate metrics, but only a portion of the raw data being captured.

 Prometheus - time series database
+    - Integrated with kubernetes
+    - linkerd / istio integration
+    - Does not support string data, only floats

+Influxdb

+    influxdb allow automatic downsampling to retain old data at a lower fidelity (masimms) Supports string data + metrics
+    Horizontal scaling is only supported in the commercial version

+Grafana - dashboard

+Zipkin? - distributed tracing

+## Our architecture

+System metrics captured by kubernetes and sent to prometheus with grafana
+    - Prometheus log apis for app metrics and exporter for system metrics

+Application logs go to standard out, kubelet (?) writes to local file system, fluentd ships the logs to elasticsearch running in the cluster

 ## Best practices

+Use labels to distinguish types of pods (front end, application, gateway, infrastructure services)

 AI